MichaelJCole/evil_kittens/articles/2 High-Performance Node with Cluster API.md

 Using our 30.5ms "Baseline", we can calculate our server's "concurrency performance".

-    performance[concurrency] = baseline / mean, across all concurrent requests
-    performance[10] = 30.5 / 30.575
+    performance[test concurrency] = baseline / mean, across all concurrent requests performance[10] = 30.5 ms / 305.747 ms
-    performance[10] = 1
+    performance[10] = .1

-If "concurrency performance" is < 1, our server *bogs down* with more users.
+If "concurrency performance" is < 1, our server is slowing down with more concurrency.
 If "concurrency performance" is > 1, our server scales with concurrency.

 Since I have 7 idle CPU's on my laptop while the 8th is 100% clearly there's an opportunity for improvement.